 Fees and Service Charges are the largest source of revenue for the City and are comprised of the charges users pay for a wide variety of services offered by the City.
 This revenue source includes charges to our citizens for services offered (utilities, transit, recreation, etc.) as well as to other City departments for services offered (custodial, fleet, computers, etc.).
-For FY 2019, this revenue source reflects an increase of \$5.4 million or 2.0% over Estimated FY 2018.
-Rate increases include Water (1% operating rate increase), Electric (2.5% operating rate increase), Sewer (1% voter approved), and Storm Water (25% utility rate increase passed by the voters in April 2015).
-The estimated average residential customer impact is \$2.93 per month (compared to an increase of \$3.24 per month last year).
+For FY 2019, this revenue source reflects an increase of \$5.4 million or 2.1% over Estimated FY 2018.
+Rate increases include Water (1% operating rate increase), Electric (2.5% operating rate increase), Sewer (1% voter approved), Solid Waste (3% operating), and Storm Water (25% voter approved).
+The estimated average residential customer impact is \$3.16 per month (compared to an increase of \$3.24 per month last year).

-Other fee increases include Solid Waste budget (landfill fees), Sewer (hauled liquid waste fees), Recreation Services (establishing the sports fieldhouse fees).
+Other fee increases include Solid Waste budget (landfill fees), Sewer (hauled liquid waste fees), Recreation Services (establishing the sports Fieldhouse fees).

 Taxes are the second largest source of revenue for the city.
-Taxes include property taxes (\$0.4329/\$100 assessed value), sales taxes (1% general, 1/4% capital improvement, 1/4% parks, and 1/2% transportation), gross receipts taxes (including the hotel/motel tax), and other local taxes (cigarette tax, gasoline tax, and motor vehicle taxes).
-For FY 2019, total sales taxes are projected at a 2.0% decrease, or \$0.9 million below Estimated FY 2018.
-In the general fund, sales taxes are projected to decrease by \$456,802 below Estimated FY 2018 due to more transactions being conducted online which do not collect local sales taxes.
+Taxes include property taxes (\$0.41/\$100 assessed value), sales taxes (1% general, 1/4% capital improvement, 1/4% parks, and 1/2% transportation), gross receipts taxes (including the hotel/motel tax), and other local taxes (cigarette tax, gasoline tax, and motor vehicle taxes).
+For FY 2019, total sales taxes reflect a 1.0% decrease (below estimated budget) or \$0.5 million below Estimated FY 2018.
+In the general fund, sales taxes are projected to decrease by \$230,731 below Estimated FY 2018 due to more transactions being conducted online which do not collect local sales taxes.

-FY 2019 property taxes are projected to increase \$160,988 or 1.96% from Estimated FY 2018 due to growth in the assessed valuation and \$469,772 due to a proposed increase to the property tax rate to \$0.4329/\$100 assessed value). increase to the property tax rate is allowed under the Hancock amendment as the City is requesting to reverse all voluntary reductions taken in prior even numbered years.
-This increase will be dedicated to public safety.
-For FY 2019 the increased amount will be transferred to the capital projects fund to begin building up funds for the construction of an additional fire station in FY 2024.
-After that it will be used in the general fund to pay for the personnel and operating costs to operate that fire station.
+FY 2019 property taxes are projected to increase \$160,988 or 1.9% from Estimated FY 2018 due to growth in the assessed valuation.
 Gross receipts taxes as well as other local taxes are projected to decrease \$117,532 or 0.8% below Estimated FY 2018 primarily due to lower gross receipt taxes expected on telephones as there continues to be a decline in the number of landlines.
 Hotel/motel taxes growth is projected to be flat over Estimated FY 2018.

-Other Local Revenues include license and permit fees, fines, and fees in the General Fund, development fees in the Public Improvement Fund, and miscellaneous revenues in all departments.
-For FY 2019 these revenues are projected to decrease \$0.8 million or 6.0% from Estimated FY 2018.
+Other Local Revenues include license and permit fees, fines. and fees in the General Fund, development fees in the Public Improvement Fund, and miscellaneous revenues in all departments.
+For FY 2019 these revenues are projected to decrease \$0.8 million or 6% from Estimated FY 2018.
 These revenues can vary significantly from year to year based on the number of capital projects, auction revenue from vehicles being replaced, donations received, etc. There was a significant decrease in Recreation Services capital project funding from other local revenues and in the Contributions Fund from donations.

 Grants and Capital Contributions include operating and capital grants.
-In total, grants and capital contributions are projected to decrease by \$2.5 million or 12.3% below Estimated FY 2018.
+In total, grants and capital contributions are projected to decrease by \$4.2 million or 21% below Estimated FY 2018.
 This decrease is primarily due to lower funding in airport, transit, and streets and sidewalk capital projects.